Malachyiii/snowcast_package/README.md

     None.
         Runs a test of all the data pulling functions based on a geometry and date

-    '''

 # Wrap-Up

-If you have any questions about this module, or wish to use it for your project, please email me at malachy.j.moran@gmail.com and cite this project in your paper's works cited.
+If you have any questions about this module, or wish to use it for your project, please email me at malachy.j.moran@gmail.com and/or cite this project in your paper's works cited.